Connectome: Fruit fly

-The fruit fly, Drosophila melanogaster, serves as an appealing model for exploring the structure and operation of nervous systems.
-Its central nervous system (CNS) is notably compact, housing approximately 3,000 neurons in the larva and 200,000 neurons in adults, and the fly exhibits reasonably stereotyped neural connections across individual flies.
-Despite its small size, this CNS supports a broad spectrum of complex and well-studied behaviors, plus there are many genetic tools that enable experiments on the CNS.
-Obtaining an anatomical dataset of the fly's CNS could be a pivotal step, potentially offering insights into the nervous systems of other organisms.
-Within the last decade, largely owing to technological advancements in EM data collection and image processing, multiple synapse-scale connectome datasets have been generated for the fruit fly Drosophila melanogaster in its adult and larval forms.

 Drosophila connectomics started in 1991 with a description of the circuits of the lamina.
 However the methods used were largely manual and further progress awaited more automated techniques.
 In 2011, a high-level connectome, at the level of brain compartments and interconnecting tracts of neurons, for the full fly brain was published, and is available online.
 New techniques such as digital image processing began to be applied to detailed neural reconstruction.

 Reconstructions of larger regions soon followed, including a column of the medulla, also in the visual system of the fruit fly, and the alpha lobe of the mushroom body.
 In 2020, a dense connectome of half the central brain of Drosophila was released, along with a web site that allows queries and exploration of this data.
 The methods used in reconstruction and initial analysis of the 'hemibrain' connectome followed.
-In 2023, the connectome of the female adult fly brain (FAFB) volume was released, which encompasses the entire brain of an adult.
+In 2023-2024, the connectome of 139,255 neurons in the adult female D. melanogaster central brain, without the VNC, was obtained, reconstructed and published.

 There are also currently two publicly available datasets of the adult fly ventral nerve cord (VNC).
 The female adult nerve cord (FANC) was collected using high-throughput ssTEM by Wei-Chung Allen Lee's lab at Harvard Medical School. and was further reconstructed in 2024.
 The male adult nerve cord (MANC) was reconstructed soon after.
 In addition, the connectome of a complete central nervous system (connected brain and VNC) of a 1st instar D. melanogaster larva has been reconstructed as a single dataset of 3016 neurons.

 Progress is still on-going - as of 2025, two teams have reported complete adult CNS connectomes that includes both the brain and the VNC, in both male and female flies.